 And it lost 2 inches in length. 😱

-If you don't want what happened to 14-year-old-me, happens to you, keep on reading.
+If you don't want what happened to 14-year-old-me, to happen to you, keep on reading.

 Because, you can't just buy a fabric, go home and cut in it.
 Well, you can, but chances are that you'll have bad surprises eventually…